SphericalCowww/CubicDoggo_07B/README.md

 # CubicDoggo 07B: Homemade 12-DOF 4-Legged Robot Recipe

-Cubic Doggo 07B Wouf is upgraded from the base <a href="https://github.com/SphericalCowww/CubicDoggo">Cubic Doggo</a>.
+Cubic Doggo 07B Wouf is an upgrade of the base <a href="https://github.com/SphericalCowww/CubicDoggo">Cubic Doggo</a>.
 The goal is to use a stronger servo and improve the structural support to handle the change.

 ## Ingredients